mindyouragents/mindyouragents.github.io/_posts/2025-01-18-idea-on-unit-testing.markdown

 layout: post
 comments: false
 title:  "Unit testing and beyond"
 excerpt: "Unit testing is an underrated skill.
 It's not optional, it's an integral component of quality software.
 Unit tests are developer's accountability.
-But don't limit to just unit tests."
+But don't limit to just unit tests.
+Aim for developer driven integration testing."
 date:   2025-01-18 10:00:00
 ---